Maybelline Logo

 Maybelline Logo 1920-1956

-Italic lettering is what was on the cosmetic brand’s debut logo.
-But still, it had its specificity – double letters.
-The left half of each mark was colored black, and the right half was dark green.
+Italics characterized the debut logo of the cosmetic brand.
+Yet, it had its own specifics – double letters.
+The left half of each character was colored black, and the right was dark green.
 This design made the emblem unique and quickly recognizable.
-The text was handwritten, expressive, with neatly drawn characters.
-In style, he belonged to the semi-connected because the first letter was separate from the rest.
-“M” was framed with calligraphic curls and had an additional deviation to the right – its tops were slightly curved.
+The text was handwritten and expressive, with neatly drawn symbols.
+The style belonged to semi-cursive, as the first letter was separated from the rest.
+The ‘M’ was framed with calligraphic flourishes and had an additional deviation to the right – its tips were slightly curved.

 1956 – 1979